-So, out of time and low on funds and patience, I turned my sites back to the corporate world.
+So, out of time and low on funds and patience, I turned my sights back to the corporate world.
 With much trepidation I rejoined the ranks of the fully employed, and much to my surprise and delight, realized I really could be an employee instead of an employer and like it.
-I still have a few business interests on the side to keep me “in touch.”
-For now they will remain side businesses, as long as I can continue to work for a company where I can feel like I own something, and can be a major player in the software creation process.

-My husband, Gus, and and I live in Reston, Virginia with our beautiful dog Luna.
-I enjoy reading, cooking, walking, creating new business ideas, hanging out with my family and getting together with friends.
+My husband, Gus, and I live in Herndon, Virginia with our beautiful dogs, Luna and Stella.
+I enjoy writing, reading, cooking, walking, inventing things, spending time with my family, and getting together with friends.
 I also love to work.
-No, really.